-Peter R. Snell is an actor, director and musician.
+Peter R. Snell is an actor, director, musician and writer.
 He is a multi-instrumentalist (saxes, flute, penny whistle, harmonica, guitar and an array of odd instruments) who has worked for over 45 years as a teacher, writer, actor and director.

 From the mid-1970s until the early 1990s, he performed for a number of major Canadian theatres, including Theatre Passe Muraille and Theatre Plus in Toronto, the Blyth Festival in central Ontario (where he created the role of Greg in I’ll Be Back Before Midnight), Persephone Theatre in Saskatoon and Theatre New Brunswick.
 In 1983, he performed in one of George Luscombe’s last productions, The Wobbly, at Toronto Workshop Productions/TWP.